MailOnline/state-keeper/README.md

       console.log('The player is activated for the first time') });

-With "on" you can attach a function when the state change.
-A stateKeeper instance fires an event called "enter.statename" when it enter in a new state and "leave.statename" when is leaving a state.
+With "on" you can attach a function when the state changes.
+A stateKeeper instance fires an event called "enter.statename" when it enters a new state and "leave.statename" when it is leaving a state.
-There are a few shortcut available:
+There are a few shortcuts available:

   - "*.statename" will run the function for "enter.statename" and "leave.statename"
-  - "enter.*" will run the function every time it transition to a new state
+  - "enter.*" will run the function every time it transitions to a new state
   - "leave.*" will run the function every time it is leaving a state
   - "*.*" will run the function for any state, when it is entering and leaving
-  - omitting the first argument it is equivalent to using "*.*"
+  - omitting the first argument is equivalent to using "*.*"
   - "statename" is the same as "enter.statename"
   - "*" is the same as "enter.*"